-For three-week Summer Session online courses (those starting May 31), your enrollment and payment must be received by May 5 in order for us to process your Cornell NetID.
-For six-week Summer Session online courses (those starting June 26), your enrollment and payment must be received by May 26 in order for us to process your Cornell NetID.
+For Winter Session online courses, your enrollment and payment must be received by November 30 in order for us to process your Cornell NetID.
+NetIDs for Winter Session will be assigned in early to mid December.

 If you have attended Cornell University Summer College, you already have a Cornell NetID and you will just need to reactivate it.
 Please contact the IT Service Desk at 607.255.5500.